Molcas/OpenMolcas/doc/source/installation.guide/diceinst.rst

 .. _sec\:dice_installation:

-Installation of Dice--|molcas| interface for SHCI calculations
+Installation of Dice--|molcas| interface for HCI calculations
 =================================================================

 .. only:: html